sman-dk/hamsterPrinter/README.md

 ### Keeping the software running
 You can use whatever tool you like to keep the processes running.
 I use the package daemontools as it daemonizes a process in an easy way.
 `sudo apt-get install daemontools daemontools-run`
+Run the following to setup daemontools.
+Adjust the first two lines with the location of hamsterPrinter and the username it should run under.
+E.g. you could make a user called "hamster" (`adduser hamster`).

 ```sudo -s
 BASEDIR=/home/hamster # Adjust to your neeeds
 USERNAME=hamster # The user the